stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### walk_interval

-Time (in seconds) between attempts to walk the Merkle tree.
+Time (in seconds) between attempts to walk the neighborhood.

 Example: